kareemelgendy/restock-bot/README.md

 ## Important

 - Make sure `/products.json` is accessible.
-- Enter Twilio API credentials in the `.env` file for SMS notifications.
+- Enter Twilio API credentials in an `.env` file for SMS notifications.

 ## Getting Started